spboyle/count_strict_trees/README.md

 # Count Strict Binary Trees
 Farmer John is keeping track of his cows' pedigrees.
 He starts with one cow, and his cows only give birth to twins.
 After K generations of cows, Farmer John now has N cows.
 How many different pedigrees are possible?
 A pedigree is considered unique if its tree structre is unique.
+N <= 200; K <= 100.

 # Breakdown